tax-returns-self-assessment

 Step 2: Donor information

-In order to make a Gift Aid claim, the individual making the donation generally needs to have:
+In order to make a Gift Aid claim, the individual making the donation generally needs to:

-• paid at least as much income tax and/or capital gains tax in that tax year as the Gift Aid to be claimed; and
+• be liable to as much income tax and/or capital gains tax in that tax year as the Gift Aid to be claimed; and

-• made a Gift Aid declaration which gives the charity permission to claim.
+• have made a Gift Aid declaration which gives the charity permission to claim.

 It is possible to make a claim for smaller cash or contactless card donations of £30 or less without a Gift Aid declaration under the Gift Aid Small Donations Scheme (GASDS).
 Although a Gift Aid declaration is not needed for GASDS claims, important limits and conditions do apply, and certain records must be kept.